DanyB0/nhenty/README.md

  -d, --download     =   download the doujin

+ -w, --web          =   open the doujin in the browser

  -src, --source     =   view the links to the doujin's images

  -dtls, --details   =   get the details of the doujin